wingpuiLaw/adjust_utf8_string/README.md

-## adjust_utf8_string
+# adjust_utf8_string

-This project, which might be called code better, can be adjusted to the end of a string encoded in utf8 (65001).
+This project may be called code better and can be adjusted to the end of the string encoded in utf8 (65001).

-The reason I'm writing this code is that I used to take a string that was truncated when I took the data from mysql.
+### The reason I wrote this code is that the string I used before was truncated when I got the data from mysql.

-# file structrue
+## file structrue
-.
-├── adjust_utf8_string.c     # only this one
+- adjust_utf8_string.c     # only one file about the project
-└── README.md